linda/Webtop/README.md

 Webtechnologien 2 Übungen

-Not included in the githib repo:
+Not included on github repo:
 - images folder
 - jquery, jqueryIU, and fancybox files